nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 ## Package Lifecycle and Approval Flow

 Authoring is performed on the package revisions in the _Draft_ lifecycle stage.
-Before a package can be deployed, copied or cloned, it must be _Published_.
-The approval flow is the process by which the package is advanced from _Draft_ state through _Proposed_ state and finally to _Published_ lifecycle stage.
+Before a package revision can be deployed, copied or cloned, it must be _Published_.
+The approval flow is the process by which the package revision is advanced from _Draft_ state through _Proposed_ state and finally to _Published_ lifecycle stage.

-The commands used to manage package lifecycle stages include:
+The commands used to manage package revision lifecycle stages include:

 * `propose` - Proposes to finalize a package revision draft
 * `approve` - Approves a proposal to finalize a package revision.
 * `reject`  - Rejects a proposal to finalize a package revision

-In the [Authoring Packages](#authoring-packages) section above we created several _draft_ packages and in this section we will create proposals for publishing some of them.
+In the [Authoring Packages](#authoring-packages) section above we created several _draft_ package revisions and in this section we will create proposals for publishing some of them.

 ```bash